mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 Follow the following steps to validate the value in the cells.

 - Set the event handler `onEditCellChange`.
 It's invoked when a change is triggered by the edit input component.
-- set the event handler `onEditCellChangeCommitted` to validate when the change is committed.
+- Set the event handler `onEditCellChangeCommitted` to validate when the change is committed.

 Alternatively, you can use the `GridEditRowsModel` state mentioned in the [Control editing](#control-editing) section.